Let Us Continue: Accession to the presidency

 On November 22, 1963, President John F. Kennedy was assassinated in Dallas, Texas, at about 12:30 p.m.
 CST.
-Upon his death, vice president Lyndon B. Johnson accessioned to the presidency.
+Upon his death, Vice President Lyndon B. Johnson succeeded to the presidency.
 Johnson took the oath of office aboard Air Force One.
 After the plane landed at Andrews Air Force Base near Washington, D.C., he gave a brief address to the public, which lasted less than 40 seconds.
-Kennedy's widow Jacqueline Kennedy, his brother Robert F. Kennedy, and his children remained at the center of media and public attention in the following days.
-This was particularly salient during the funeral ceremonies on November 25, 1963.
+Kennedy's widow Jacqueline Kennedy, his brother Robert F. Kennedy, and his children remained at the center of media and public attention in the following days, particularly during the funeral ceremonies on November 25, 1963.

 Johnson, who had fallen into political isolation with his vice-presidency, was systematically pushed aside by many of Kennedy's advisers.
 Following the assassination, immediately upon his arrival at his official vice-presidential residence at the Executive Office Building, Johnson spoke with Everett Dirksen, the Republican leader in the Senate, and with John W. McCormack, the Democratic speaker of the House of Representatives.
-In the following days, he held telephone calls and meetings with various union leaders and representatives of the civil rights movement including Martin Luther King and Whitney Young.
+In the following days, he held telephone calls and meetings with various union leaders and representatives of the civil rights movement including Martin Luther King Jr. and Whitney Young.
 Johnson also contacted the opinion leaders of political liberalism and conservatism in Congress.
 He asked for support and help in the task of leading the United States out of the crisis that had been caused by Kennedy's assassination.
 He also pursued this intention on November 25, 1963, when he met with state governors.
 To publicly emphasize stability by the continuity of government work, Johnson made efforts to persuade key people from the Kennedy administration to stay in office.
 Subsequently, prominent Kennedy advisers and cabinet members including Robert McNamara, Dean Rusk, McGeorge Bundy, Ted Sorensen, Pierre Salinger, and Adlai Stevenson II continued in their official positions.
 Even Robert F. Kennedy, who had been associated with Johnson in mutual dislike since their first meeting, was persuaded to continue his duties as the Attorney General.